Review these 13 common reasons why investors reject startup pitches to improve your chances

 “Don’t spend too much time trying to choose the perfect opportunity, that you miss the right opportunity.” ~ Michael Dell

-Timing is one of the key elements that spurs growth.
+Timing is one of the key elements that spur growth.
 It is okay to want to revolutionize your business niche.
-However, if you have not done enough research, your product will have no traction, no customers, and no interested investors.
-Investors will prefer to wait it out until they can be certain that there will be a market for you.
+However, if you have not researched enough, your product will have no traction with customers or investors.
+Investors will prefer to wait until they can be certain there is a market for your product.

 10. Lack of focus

-Maybe you have so many ideas, too many features, and too many business models that you cannot focus on one.
+Maybe you have so many ideas that you cannot focus on one.
 Instapaper founder Marco Arment has said before:

 “Making a product better often requires removing features.”

-Do not get yourself distracted by the need to build as many features as possible into your product as this turns investors away.
+Do not get distracted by the need to build many features into your product as this turns investors away.
 They like to see a team with a focus.
-What is your startup’s focus in terms of the main idea and by extension the main feature?
+What is your startup’s focus on the main idea and by extension the main feature?
 What business model is your startup focusing on?

 11. Marketing strategy is poor